LogicStamp/.github/profile/README.md

 - **Framework-aware** - deep understanding of React and TypeScript semantics
 - **Composable** - usable via CLI, MCP, and downstream tooling

-LogicStamp is not a prompt, snapshot, or dump.
-It is **infrastructure for reliable AI-assisted software development**.

 ---

 ## What does LogicStamp enable?